javierbrea/eslint-plugin-boundaries/README.md

 > Note that `eslint-import-resolver-typescript` detects even custom paths defined in the `tsconfig.json` file, so its usage is also compatible with this plugin.

 In case you face any issue configuring it, you can also [use this repository as a guide](https://github.com/javierbrea/epb-ts-example).
 It contains a fully working and tested example.

+## Migration guides

+### Migrating from v3.x

+New v4.0.0 release has introduced breaking changes.
+If you were using v3.x, you should [read the "how to migrate from v3 to v4" guide](./docs/guides/how-to-migrate-from-v3-to-v4.md).

+### Migrating from v1.x

+New v2.0.0 release has introduced many breaking changes.
+If you were using v1.x, you should [read the "how to migrate from v1 to v2" guide](./docs/guides/how-to-migrate-from-v1-to-v2.md).

 ## Debug mode